 Electronic Speed Controller (ESC) Soldering Guide

-The steps are basically the same as the motors, but we are soldering female connectors instead
+The steps are similar to motor soldering, but we are using female connectors instead.

 Prepare the ESC and Wires